 As you may know, Florida is a popular destination for retirement because it has no state income tax, but unless you plan on renting all throughout your retirement, you won't be able to escape paying property taxes.

-In light of today being Tax Day, I thought I’d take a look at the Florida Counties with the highest and lowest property tax rates.
+Today let's take a look at the Florida Counties with the highest and lowest median property taxes.

-Now keep in mind, property taxes often don't tell the whole story about how expensive or inexpensive an area will be to live in.
+Now keep in mind, a county's median property taxes doesn't mean that's what your property taxes will be, and they don't tell the whole story about how expensive or inexpensive an area will be to live in.